The 60+ Best Project Management Software To Work Faster In 2023

 43. Yodiz

-Yodiz is a popular project management tool among teams who really want to lean into Agile and Scrum methodologies.
+Yodiz is a popular project management software among teams who really want to lean into Agile and Scrum methodologies.
 With Yodiz, teams can track, plan, and garner smart insights throughout their project and campaign lifecycle.
 A few of this tool’s features include team planning, which helps you get an idea of team capacity and capability, delivery tracking, which lets teams set goals and track them with powerful dashboards, and analytics, which allow teams to track performance metrics.

 Cost: Yodiz’ agile tool starts at $5 per user per month.